 But what should you be doing to proactively manage regulatory compliance – and when and how often?

 In this GUEST post by the compliance experts at law firm of Mac Murray & Shuster LLP, you’ll find a simple guide summarizing key tasks to manage compliance throughout the year.
-This checklist calendar points to the general periodic tasks to keep up by month, quarter, year.
+This call center compliance checklist calendar points to the general periodic tasks to keep up by month, quarter, year.

 While working with legal counsel to determine what is best for your company to stay in regulatory compliance, you need to be aware of the basic requirements and the frequency with which they need your attention.
 Having an overview checklist can help clarify your compliance management program so you can minimize risks of unintentionally being in noncompliant.